You know what the big topic on MSNBC right now is, is Bush's speech tonight on the economy, 9 o'clock.

 That's my title for it.

-It's from the Politico.com.
+It's from thepolitico.com.

-That means that if the black voting rate rises from 60% to 67.2, the level of whites is measured by the Census Bureau.
+That means that if the black voting rate rises from 60% to 67.2, the level of whites as measured by the Census Bureau, it amounts to 1.7 million votes, less than George W. Bush's margin of victory in 2004.

-So they're very they're very upset here.
+So they're very upset here.

-That challenge is daunting but not impossible.
+That challenge is daunting, but not impossible.

 So now they're focused on race again.